RadiantCorium/rhythm-game/README.md

-# rhythm-game
+# Untitled Rhythm Game
-a random rhythm game i am developing
+This is a rhythm game that is currently in development.
+**NOTE: this game is nowhere near finished**

+## credits
+- This game by thepercentageguy
+- inspired by Rhyther (FunkinCloth)